 Although this Initial Study was prepared with consultant support, the analysis, conclusions, and findings made as part of its preparation fully represent the independent judgment and position of the City of Adelanto, in its capacity as the Lead Agency.
 The City determined, as part of this Initial Study's preparation, that a Mitigated Negative Declaration is the appropriate environmental document for the proposed project's CEQA review.
 Certain projects or actions may also require oversight approvals or permits from other public agencies.
-These other agencies are referred to as Responsible Agencies and Trustee Agencies, pursuant to Sections 15381 and
+These other agencies are referred to as Responsible Agencies and Trustee Agencies, pursuant to Sections 15381 and 15386 of the State CEQA Guidelines.4 This Initial Study and the Notice of Intent (NOI) to Adopt a Mitigated Negative Declaration will be forwarded to responsible agencies, trustee agencies, and the public for review and comment.
+This Initial Study and Mitigated Negative Declaration will be forwarded to the State of California

-1 California, State of.
+2 California, State of.
 California Public Resources Code.
 Division 13, Chapter 2.5.
 Definitions. as Amended 2001. §21067.

-2 Ibid.
+3 Ibid.
 (CEQA Guidelines) §15050.